BetterCrypto/Applied-Crypto-Hardening/rst/source/theory/PKIs.rst

 associating some kind of identity (e.g. a domain name or an email address) with a public key.
-CAs are used with TLS and S/MIME certificates, and the CA system has a big list of possible and real problems which are summarized in section [sec:hardeningpki] and .
+CAs are used with TLS and S/MIME certificates, and the CA system has a big list of possible and real problems which are summarized in section :ref:`sec-hardeningpki` and :cite:`https13`.

-The Web of Trust is a decentralized system where people sign each others keys, so that there is a high chance that there is a “trust path” from one key to another.
+The Web of Trust is a decentralized system where people sign each other’s keys, so that there is a high chance that there is a “trust path” from one key to another.
 This is used with PGP keys, and while it avoids most of the problems of the CA system, it is more cumbersome.

 As alternatives to these public systems, there are two more choices: running a private CA, and manually trusting keys (as it is used with SSH